esnt/examples-for-class/example1.md

 ---
 layout: default
 ---

+# Example 1
-*Note: All links have been removed for anonymity*
+*Note: All identifying links have been removed for anonymity*

 ---